vantage6/vantage6-workshop/episodes/chapter4.md

 ![Create a new collaboration](fig/create_collab_01.png)

 4. Click on the `Submit` button to create the new collaboration.
     * After submitting the form, you may see a dialog box to ask you to download the API key (on MacOS) or a dialog points out that the API key has been downloaded (on Windows).
 The API key is used to authenticate the nodes in the collaboration.
-Later we will see how to reset the API key for a node.

 ![Download API keys](fig/create_collab_02.png)